israel-007/DBreeze/README.md

 # DBreeze

 A lightweight and flexible PHP query builder for simplifying database operations like `SELECT`, `WHERE`, `LIMIT`, `ORDER BY`, `BETWEEN`, and more.
-The class allows you to build complex queries using method chaining, while maintaining SQL injection protection through prepared statements.
+The class allows you to build complex queries using method chaining while maintaining SQL injection protection through prepared statements.

 ## Installation